Billy Graham: Pastor to presidents

 In contrast with his more limited access with Truman, Eisenhower, and Kennedy, Graham would not only visit the White House private quarters but would also at times kneel at Johnson's bedside and pray with him whenever the President requested him to do so.
 Graham once recalled "I have never had many people do that."
 In addition to his White House visits, Graham visited Johnson at Camp David and occasionally met with the President when he retreated to his private ranch in Stonewall, Texas.
 Johnson was also the first sitting president to attend one of Graham's crusades, in Houston, Texas, in 1965.

 During the 1964 United States presidential election, supporters of Republican nominee Barry Goldwater sent an estimated 2 million telegrams to Graham's hometown of Montreat, North Carolina, and sought the preacher's endorsement.
 Supportive of Johnson's domestic policies, and hoping to preserve his friendship with the president, Graham resisted pressure to endorse Goldwater and stayed neutral in the election.
 Following Johnson's election victory, Graham's role as the main White House pastor was solidified.
 At one point, Johnson even considered making Graham a member of his cabinet and grooming him to be his successor, though Graham insisted he had no political ambitions and wished to remain a preacher.
 Graham's biographer David Aikman acknowledged that the preacher was closer to Johnson than any other president he had ever known.
+In February 2025, the BGEA stated that Graham was in fact "probably closer to Johnson than to any other president."

 He spent the last night of Johnson's presidency in the White House, and he stayed for the first night of Nixon's.
 After Nixon's victorious 1968 presidential campaign, Graham became an adviser, regularly visiting the White House and leading the president's private worship services.
 In a meeting they had with Golda Meir, Nixon offered Graham the ambassadorship to Israel, but he declined the offer.

 In 1970, Nixon appeared at a Graham revival in East Tennessee, which they thought safe politically.
 It drew one of the largest crowds in Tennessee of protesters against the Vietnam War.
 Nixon was the first president to give a speech from an evangelist's platform.
 Their friendship became strained in 1973 when Graham rebuked Nixon for his post-Watergate behavior and the profanity heard on the Watergate tapes.
 They eventually reconciled after Nixon's resignation.